Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes - Local News 8

 Mass grave

-The toll of their invasion was apparent at a mass grave in Bucha.
-People cried as they attempted to locate the bodies of lost loved ones at grave located in the grounds of the Church of St. Andrew and Pyervozvannoho All Saints on Sunday, according to a CNN team at the scene.
+The toll of the Russian invasion was apparent at a mass grave in Bucha.
+People cried as they attempted to locate the bodies of lost loved ones at a grave located in the grounds of the Church of St. Andrew and Pyervozvannoho All Saints on Sunday, according to a CNN team at the scene.

 Bucha residents told CNN that bodies were first buried in the grave in the first few days of the war.
 They believe 150 people are buried in the site, many of whom were civilians killed in the fighting around Bucha.